peepsid/dwalletcore/README.md

-# WalletPack
+# DWalletJS

 This is a wallet building SDK which takes care of all of the heavy lifting for creating blockchain wallets.

-Currently being used in Scatter Desktop, Scatter Mobile, and Scatter Bridge.
+Currently being used in PeepsID Desktop, PeepsID Mobile, and PeepsID Bridge.